HenrikSamuelsson/reading-learn-c-the-hard-way/README.md

 Otherwise the book is also available in paper version from most book stores.

-You can also get an coures from [learncodthehardway.org](https://learncodethehardway.org/) and then an e-book, videos and other content will be available for you there, I assume.
+You can also get an course from [learncodthehardway.org](https://learncodethehardway.org/) and then an e-book, videos and other content will be available for you there, I assume.